 3) Don’t tell your life story

 One thing you don’t want your bio to be is a fact sheet.
 You don’t have to tell your audience everything.
 For each sentence in your bio, ask yourself: Why should my audience care?
 If you can’t come up with a good answer to that question, chances are your bio will be better off without that particular bit.
-Another tip: leave birth and childhood out of it completely and get to the good stuff – after all, this is an artist bio, not an encyclopedia entry.

 4) Quote yourself